oluwatobajoshua/treasury-invoicing/MICROSOFT_GRAPH_SETUP.md

 # Microsoft Graph Integration Setup

 ## Overview
+# Microsoft Graph API Setup Guide

-This application uses Microsoft Azure AD (Entra ID) for authentication and to fetch the list of employees/travelers from your organization's directory.
+This application uses Microsoft Azure AD (Entra ID) for authentication and to fetch the list of users from your organization's directory.

 ## Prerequisites
 - An Azure AD (Microsoft Entra ID) tenant